 To ensure that the season is not all about chocolate eggs and bunnies, I always try and appreciate one aspect of the Lord’s sacrifice for us.
 During this time, we often focus on the physical pain that Jesus endured on the cross.
 We also notice the spiritual pain He endured as He was separated from His Father, carrying our sin and dying for us.
 This year, the Lord has focused me on the emotional and mental pain that Jesus endured.

 His closest friends (Peter, James and John) were not there for Him when He needed them.
 Jesus was praying and His closest friends kept falling asleep.
-So bad, was his emotional pain that during prayer, he had droplets of blood on his forehead.
-When his friends were not there for Him, and angel came to strengthen Him.
+So bad, was his emotional pain that during that prayer time, He had droplets of blood on his forehead.
+When his friends were not there for Him, an angel came to strengthen Him.
 Jesus did not get angry with his friends, but prayed, until the Lord strengthened Him.

 People had the wrong impression of Jesus: 600 soldiers came to arrest him, armed to the hilt.
 Even though Judas had been with Jesus for three years, Judas told the soldiers to come armed to arrest Jesus.
 Judas who had been so close to Jesus had the wrong impression of Jesus.
 Why are we so surprised when people can have the wrong impression of us?